nninjn/VeRe/README.md

 - Ensure that your CUDA version is greater than or equal to 12.0 to successfully run the image.

 ## Usage
-- The docker image can also be obtained in Docker Hub, you can use the following command to pull our image `sudo docker pull mjnn/vere:1.0`.
+- The Docker image is also available on Docker Hub.
+To obtain our image, utilize the following command: sudo docker pull mjnn/vere:1.0.
 - If you download an image from Figshare, you can use the following command to load the image `sudo docker load -i vere.tar`.
 - After obtaining the image, the first step is to import the Docker image from the tarball and create a corresponding container to run VeRe `sudo docker run --runtime=nvidia -it --name Artifact-vere mjnn/vere:1.0`.
 - Please read the `README_Artifact.pdf` for details.